marlonbarcarol/simple-cms/readme.md

 Simples CMS is basically an API using Laravel and AngularJS for front end.

 ### Installing back-end(API)
-Access "api" folder and run the following commands:
+Access "api" folder and run the following command:

 ~~~
 composer install --dev